-Are you thinking about homeschool?
+Are you thinking about homeschooling?
 More and more families are choosing to homeschool their children.
 Homeschooling for preschool is a great option for many.
-Beginning homeschool preschool gives you the opportunity to explore learning with your kids through hands-on activities, great books, and lots of play.
+Beginning homeschool preschool gives you the opportunity to explore learning with your kids through hands-on printable activities, great books, and lots of play.
 But what is the best free preschool curriculum to use at home?

 There are a variety of free preschool curriculum options you can use to help you meet your preschool education goals.
 Are you ready to learn more about what to teach and how to teach preschool at home?
 Keep reading to learn more and get some tips from the pros for homeschooling pre-k with your kiddos.